What could a swap look like using the ME BESS GB Index?

 - A counterparty with an over-exposure to battery revenues wants more stable returns

-For buyers of the floating leg who want exposure to BESS revenues, it is much simpler, quicker (and potentially cheaper) to negotiate a swap, than to build an in-house optimiser and win a tender with an asset owner to optimise a physical battery asset.
-Similarly, for sellers who have a large exposure to volatile BESS revenues, negotiating a swap could be quicker and easier than alternative ways of reducing exposure - like selling assets.
+For buyers of the floating leg who want exposure to BESS revenues, negotiating a swap is faster and cheaper than building an in-house optimiser and winning an optimisation tender.
+Similarly, for sellers who have a large exposure to volatile BESS revenues, negotiating a swap is easier than reducing exposure in other ways - like selling assets.

 As a purely financial product, no detail of the physical asset operations is necessary - or indeed wanted.
 Traders of these derivative products do not care about the warranty of a battery site or any availability considerations; they care about the level of the fixed and floating legs, and impact on their P&L. This also means the parts of a floor or toll which can take a long time to negotiate (for example clauses around availability, cycling, warranty, performance) are not needed - making the swap much faster to negotiate and contract between counterparties as compared to a floor or a toll.